 How to design a freestanding kitchen

 A freestanding kitchen is very easy to design yourself.
 Some people will opt for a few fitted units, and supplement the kitchen with freestanding pieces over time.
 This is a great way to spread the cost over time if you're designing a stylish kitchen on a budget.

-If you do design your own kitchen, try an online tool (such as the one available through The Freestanding Kitchen Company).
+If you do design your own kitchen, try an online tool.
 Be sure to measure the space thoroughly beforehand, including where doors and windows are located.

 Consider how the room is going to be used, too — is it a space for entertaining as well as cooking in?
 It’s also a good idea to write a wishlist of priorities, highlighting which aspects of the kitchen are most important.

 Grey is a continuing trend for freestanding kitchens — it’s timeless.
-The industry is also seeing a move towards bolder, more experimental colours, as well as individual pieces, such as the kitchen island, painted in contrasting shades (but if your tastes are more demure you can choose items in several shades of the same colour).
-One idea could be to include an island unit made from unpainted wood in the centre of the kitchen, which creates a less utilitarian look.
+Bolder, more experimental colours are also popular, as well as individual pieces, such as the kitchen island, painted in contrasting shades.
+If your tastes are more demure, choose items in several shades of the same colour.
+Or, include a kitchen island unit made from unpainted wood in the centre of the kitchen, which creates a less utilitarian look.

 - British Standard (020 7870 7688)